RichardRed0x/politeia-digest/issue-023.md

 DCP0005 (the [proposal](https://proposals.decred.org/proposals/0a1ff846ec271184ea4e3a921a3ccd8d478f69948b984445ee1852f272d54c58) to introduce the block header commitments) is undergoing final [review](https://github.com/decred/dcps/pull/13) and should soon be [merged](https://github.com/decred/dcps/blob/master/dcp-0005/dcp-0005.mediawiki).

+i2 Trading have been providing progress updates in #proposals.
+They have completed testing and are ready to begin market making activities in earnest, but the signing of contracts for DCR and BTC loans has slowed things down.
+As of Oct 9 “we have been testing for the past week with increased size (1 BTC a side) and things have gone well”, but a signature is still required on DCR contract and there is an issue to be worked out with OKCoin’s USD funding option, so the pilot may have to begin without that pair.

 From Sep 13 until Oct 9 there were:

 - 3 new proposals submitted, 2 proposals started voting, 2 proposals finished voting.